-- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - Subject to standing order 23(a), the Council's common seal shall alone be used for sealing a deed required by law.
-It shall be applied by the Proper Officer in the presence of two councillors who shall sign the deed as witnesses.
+a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution.

+Subject to standing order 23(a), any the chair and vice chair may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.

-The above is applicable to a Council with a common seal.
+The above is applicable to a Council without a common seal.